Cart 0

 CAST

-Marisela Grajeda Gonzalez- she-her-hers (Tallulah) is a first generation Mexican American actor and comedian.
-Select Theater: Variations on on the Main (JACK), The Drinking Bird (New Ohio ICE FACTORY) Astronauts Wanted (Dixon Place), Primordial (The Tank), The Vicky Archives (The Tank).
+Marisela Grajeda Gonzalez (Tallulah) (she/her/hers) Select Theater: Variations on on the Main (JACK), The Drinking Bird (New Ohio Theatre: ICE FACTORY) Astronauts Wanted (Dixon Place), Primordial (The Tank), Wood Calls Out to Wood (The Public Theater: Weasel Fest), The Vicky Archives (The Tank).
 Select Readings: Orchid Receipt Service (The Bushwick Starr), Share Location (Drama League), Sister Stranger or Fireside Dances (New Dramatists), Mother;Knife (LaMaMa).
-Marisela is currently developing a memoir based solo show that she’ll perform at The Tank Dec 6th, 7th and 10th 2024.
-Marisela holds a BFA in Acting from Brooklyn College.
-For more please visit mariselagg.com
+Marisela was a member of the 2023 MT+NYC writing residency in Montana where she developed her solo show Mari (workshop presentation, The Tank Dec.
+2024).
+Marisela holds a BFA in Acting from Brooklyn College. mariselagg.com

-Heloise Wilson -she-her-hers (Sorcha/ Playwright) is an actress, writer, voice over artist and filmmaker based between New York and Europe.
-She can be seen in the first season of the TV show "Unwanted," SKY's newest series.
+Heloise Wilson (Sorcha/Playwright) (she/her/hers) is an actress, writer, voice over artist and filmmaker based between New York and Europe.
+She can be seen in the first season of the TV show "Unwanted," SK and Apple's newest series.
 Her TV show concept Weezy Goes Outside, is currently in development with the mentorship program launched by Catalyst Institute in partnership with the Emmys.
 She has performed and been produced and developed at The Flea, Dixon Place, JACK, The Fringe circuit, Moxie Arts, The Plaxall Gallery, the I.R.T Theatre, Brooklyn College, and much more.

 She is the recipient of the Literary Truman Capote Prize in playwriting (2013) and a double recipient of the Himan Brown award in creative writing (2014 and 2015).
 MFA Playwriting Brooklyn College.
 Heloise is an affiliated New Georges Artist.